About Kamea Fly Fishing

 Perspective

 Kamea Fly Fishing is grounded in education, stewardship, and people.
-Some of the most meaningful parts of fishing come from the relationships and communities connected to the water.
+Some of the most meaningful parts of fishing come from the relationships and communities connected to the water, such as being invited to a guide’s home on Christmas Island for dinner, and handing the rod to a young Cuban guide and helping him through the chaos to land his first big tarpon.
+Those moments are what fishing is really for.

-I do this work because I value sharing knowledge and helping anglers bypass some of the trial-and-error many of us learned through.
+I do this work because I value sharing knowledge and helping anglers bypass the trial-and-error that most of us had to learn the hard way.
 When preparation helps someone get more from a trip they’ve invested in, that’s success to me.

-Before focusing on fly fishing instruction, I worked as a physician and educator in high-stakes environments where preparation and clear communication matter.
-That background continues to shape how I teach: practical, structured, and focused on what truly helps anglers improve.
+Before focusing on fly fishing instruction, I practiced over 30 years as a board-certified emergency medicine physician and educator.
+I worked with over 100 of the leading US hospitals to improve patient care and patient safety.
+These are high-stakes environments where preparation and clear communication are non-negotiable.
+This background continues to shape how I teach: practical, structured, and focused on what helps anglers improve.

 Community & Conservation